-Extend the hike with a return trip along the west side of the Lac de Moiry to the Moiry Barrage (Dam).
-Alternately, this hike can be combined with portions of the hike over the Col de Sorebois.
+This short hike leads to the Moiry Hut with stunning bird’s-eye-views of the Moiry Glacier.
+Extend the hike with a scenic walk along the west side of the Lac de Moiry to the Moiry Barrage (dam) at the foot of the lake.

 Cabane de Moiry

 Take the postbus to Moiry Glacier.
 The bus stop is located beyond the head of the Lac de Moiry, a dammed reservoir to the south of Grimentz, and just before the tiny Lac de Chateaupre near the foot of the Moiry Glacier.
 (See trailhead directions below).

 Walk a short distance south from the parking lot.
 Soon you will see signs pointing left (southeast) toward a broad track heading to the Cabane de Moiry (1-hr 25-min).
 Follow the trail as it skirts the north side of the Lac de Chateaupre, ascending through rocky meadows on easy grades.
 Views extend southeast to the Moiry Glacier along with the Pointes de Mourti and Pointe de Moiry, rising to the west of the river of ice.

 At 0.3 miles the grade steepens as the path climbs the hillside along the east side of the glacier.
 Pass a junction at 0.6 miles with a trail, the Haut Tour de Lac 2500m, branching to the left toward Barrage de Moiry, Sorebois and Zinal.
 We continue straight ahead toward the Moiry Hut.